Achievable logoAchievable logo

 Call risk

-Interest rates fall, resulting in issuers refinancing by calling older securities with high coupons and reissuing new securities with lower coupons.
-Investors being called are then forced to reinvest back into the market at a lower rate of return.
+Interest rates fall, leading issuers to refinance by calling older securities with high coupons and reissuing new securities with lower coupons.
+Investors whose securities are called are then forced to reinvest at a lower rate of return.

 Applies to: